Vedantk910/ATS-friendly-Resume/README.md

 ATS-Friendly LaTeX Resume Template
 Welcome to the ATS-Friendly LaTeX Resume Template repository! 🎉 This repository contains a professionally designed LaTeX template for creating resumes that are optimized for Applicant Tracking Systems (ATS).
 Whether you're a job seeker looking to make a strong impression or a professional aiming to update your resume, this template is designed to help you stand out.

-Anyone with this link can edit this projecthttps://www.overleaf.com/8647471323syzppjhxpxfj#35ad54

 Anyone with this link can view this projecthttps://www.overleaf.com/read/tznqzzfbhtrg#53a845